effector/effector/docs/api/effector-react/useStoreMap.md

 # `useStoreMap({ store, keys, fn })`

-Creates hook function, which observes changes in selected part of store.
-Component will be updated only when selector function result will changed.
+Creates a hook function, which observes changes in selected part of store.
+Component will update only when selector function result will change.

 #### Arguments